codescrum/mongodb-master-slave-verifier/README.md

 Replica Set Verifier
 ====================

-RSV is a unix service that checks if your replica set is running, this chunk of code is based on C.
+RSV is a unix service that checks if your master slave replica is running, this chunk of code is based on C.

 ####SAMPLE BUILD: